-An HSA (health savings account) is a vehicle that you can use to save money on a pre-tax basis for out of pocket expenses for medical, dental and/or vision care.
-Only employees enrolled in a high deductible medical plan can participate in an HSA.
+The HSA (health savings account) is an account that you can use to save money on a pre-tax basis for medical, dental and/or vision out of pocket expenses.
+Only employees enrolled in a high deductible medical plan can participate in the HSA.

 Clermont County employees are permitted to set up their HSA at the financial entity of their choice.
 Keep in mind that some banks charge a monthly fee for this service.
 Most Credit Unions do not charge a fee; in additional, Credit Unions offer some great advantages when looking for investment opportunities.

-To enroll: 1st complete your benefit elections on-line (ESS); then take the HSA DIRECT DEP FORM to your bank/credit union; return the completed form to the Auditor’s Office/Payroll.
+To enroll: First complete your benefit elections on-line (ESS); then print the HSA deposit form and take to the credit union or bank of your choice (must handle HSA accounts); return the completed form to the Auditor’s Office/Payroll.

 Some of the advantages of saving funds using the HSA are:

-- Anyone enrolled in a high deductible medical can save up to $3,550
+- In 2021 anyone enrolled in a high deductible medical can save up to $3,550

-- Anyone enrolled in an HDP tier that provides dependent coverage can save up to $7,100
+- Anyone enrolled in any of the HDP medical plans which provides dependent coverage can save up to $7,100

-- Clermont County will contribute to your HSA: $25 per pay for single medical; $50 all other tiers (must be enrolled in the County’s HDP).
+- Clermont County will contribute to the HSA: $25 per pay for single HDP medical; $50 all other tiers.

 - Employee contributions are pre-tax, which lowers the taxable income.